robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        logging.info('This is a boring example')

 The `logging` module has slightly different log levels than Robot Framework.
-Its levels `DEBUG`, `ERROR`, and `INFO` are mapped directly to the matching Robot Framework log levels and `CRITICAL` is mapped to `ERROR`.
-Custom log levels are mapped to the closest standard level.
-For example, a custom level between INFO and WARNING is mapped to the `INFO` log level.
+Its levels `DEBUG`, `INFO`, `WARNING` and `ERROR` are mapped directly to the matching Robot Framework log levels, and `CRITICAL` is mapped to `ERROR`.
+Custom log levels are mapped to the closest standard level smaller than the custom level.
+For example, a level between `INFO` and `WARNING` is mapped to Robot Framework's `INFO` level.

 __ http://docs.python.org/library/logging.html